biolab/orange-web2/public/blog/2023-09-fairness-reweighing-preprocessor/2023-09-19-fairness-reweighing-preprocessor.md

 - Disparate Impact (DI): The ratio of favorable outcomes for an unprivileged group to that of the privileged group.
 An ideal value of 1.0 means the ratio is the same for both groups.
   - DI < 1.0: The privileged group receives favorable outcomes at a higher rate than the unprivileged group.
   - DI > 1.0: The privileged group receives favorable outcomes at a lower rate than the unprivileged group.
-- Statistical Parity Difference (SPD): Very similar to disparate impact.
-Instead of the ratio, it measures the difference in favorable outcomes.
+- Statistical Parity Difference (SPD): The difference in favorable outcomes.
 An ideal value is 0.0.
   - SPD < 0: The privileged group has a higher rate of favorable outcomes.
   - SPD > 0: The privileged group has a lower rate of favorable outcomes.
 - Average Odds Difference (AOD): This metric calculates the average difference between the true positive rates (correctly predicting a positive outcome) and false positive rates (incorrectly predicting a positive outcome) for both the privileged and unprivileged groups.
 A value of 0.0 indicates equal rates for both groups, signifying fairness.
   - AOD < 0: Indicates bias in favor of the privileged group.
   - AOD > 0: Indicates bias against the privileged group.
-- Equal Opportunity Difference (EOD): Similar to the Average Odds Difference.
-It measures the difference in true positive rates.
+- Equal Opportunity Difference (EOD): The difference in true positive rates.
 An ideal value is 0.0, indicating the difference in true positive rates is the same for both groups.
   - EOD < 0: The privileged group has a higher true positive rate.
   - EOD > 0: The privileged group has a lower true positive rate.